TAMIUCEES/ML-DownScale_SMERGE_CEES/CEES_README.md

 >   *  The Aggregate_multipoints script summarizes point features, allowing these points to create an area and are used to calculate statistics.

 > * MDR_Layer_ExtractorV2:
->   *  The MDR_layer_extractorV2 program utilizes the function to extract subsets from multiple multidimensional raster datasets by saving the datasets to a designed directory.
+>   *  The MDR_layer_extractorV2 program utilizes the function to extract subsets from multiple multidimensional raster datasets by saving the datasets to a designated directory.

 > * Auto_Multipoint_Extractor: